 - Criminal Code offences - examples covered are shoplifting, family violence, impaired driving and the consequences of each

 - Provincial statutes - includes law involving driving, hunting, fishing and alcohol and the consequences of violation

 - Municipal bylaws - includes transit, parking and jaywalking

 - Police procedures - includes Canadian Charter of Rights and Freedoms, officer/violator contact and complaints against police

 - Crime prevention - includes personal, home and vehicle safety and discussion of programs such as Block Watch

 - Employment and volunteer positions - includes recruiting information and volunteer opportunities

-To participate in any of these programs, please contact the liaison officer directly at 403-428-8158.
+For more information on available Diversity Education programs please contact the liaison officer directly at 403-428-8158.